arananet/Unamiga_A500_multicore/readme.md

 Thanks to @benitoss for porting the ZXNEXT and MSX cores.

-Thanks to Neuro for porting the C64 and the NES cores.
+Thanks to Neuro (aka neurorulez) for porting the C64 and the NES cores.

 Thanks to Victor Trucco for create the multicore system.